alexandertrefz/essence/packages/website/diagnostics.md

 ### `missing-payload`

 A Case that carries a payload was written without one.
+A bare `#Case` is a UNIT Case's spelling and nothing else — a Case whose payload is defaulted in full is still constructed `#Case({})`, so that a Case name standing on its own goes on meaning exactly one thing, on both sides of the JavaScript boundary.

 ### `unexpected-payload`